Haghrah/PyIT2FLS/README.md

 ## Versions

 ### Features coming up in the next version
+- [ ] Supporting Generalized Type 2 Fuzzy Sets and Systems.
 - [ ] Speeding up the codes using the Python/C API.

+### Some notes on version 0.6
+- [x] Supporting Type 1 Fuzzy Sets and Systems.
 - [x] Supporting elliptic and semi-elliptic membership functions.
-- [x] Supporting generalized bell shaped membership funcion.
+- [x] Supporting generalized bell shaped membership function.
 - [x] Supporting many new t-norms and s-norms.
+- [x] Some bugs are fixed in this vesion.

 ### Some notes on version 0.5
 - [x] Supporting both Mamdani and TSK systems.